Our Team

 Bio

-A grammar guru and a champion of consistency, Milazzo has created over a dozen training and process documents for the IFL and continues to look for ways to help the IFL get better at getting better.
+A grammar guru and a champion of consistency, Faith has created over a dozen training and process documents for the IFL and continues to look for ways to help the IFL get better at getting better.

-In her spare time, Milazzo spearheads the award-winning Penn Hills Anti-Litter Group, the suburban-Pittsburgh community initiative she founded in 2017, and she is a board member of the Penn Hills Community Development Corporation.
+In her spare time, Faith spearheads the award-winning Penn Hills Anti-Litter Group, the suburban-Pittsburgh community initiative she founded in 2017, and she is a board member of the Penn Hills Community Development Corporation.
 In 2020, she was awarded the inaugural Keep Pennsylvania Beautiful Community Pride Award in recognition of outstanding commitment to environmental stewardship and community improvement efforts.

 mem49@pitt.edu